 Follow the yellow and blue signs throughout Australia’s “coolest” wine trail, The Tamar Valley Wine Route (20 minutes north of Launceston) where 32 cool climate wineries can be found.
 Or drive 15 minutes east of Hobart’s city centre to experience the cellar doors and wineries of the Coal River Valley wine region, home to the famous Meadowbank Estate.

-Tasmania’s cool clean waters grow sensational seafood, in particularly Atlantic salmon, oysters, abalone, mussels, scallops, crayfish, snapper, flathead.
-Taste state’s best seafood, with a visit to the Bicheno area, located just north of the Freycinet Peninsula on Tasmania’s east coast.
+Tasmania’s cool clean waters grow sensational seafood, in particularly Atlantic salmon, oysters, abalone, mussels, scallops, crayfish, snapper, and flathead.
+Taste state’s best seafood with a visit to the Bicheno area, located just north of the Freycinet Peninsula on Tasmania’s east coast.